 - No requirement to file annual returns, subject to business activities.

-- Accounts are not required to be filed with government authorities but must be prepared and maintained privately, subject to business activities.
+- Accounts are not required to be filed with government authorities but must be prepared and submitted for safekeeping at the Registered Office of the Company in B.V.I.

 - Annual Government licence fee of $350 if the total number of issued shares is 50,000 or less.